TK757567/CTF/reverse_engineering/Cyber_Apocalypse_2022/rev_snakecode/README.md

 at first i was kinda dump and tried to read the base64 strings :D

-it can't be read it was some kind of zlib file tha is being called by the `marshal.loads` function.
+it can't be read it was some kind of zlib file that is being called by the `marshal.loads` function.

 any way went straight forward and executed it with python2.